| 色の名前Japan Color Name | 玉虫色(たまむしいろ) |

 [Explanation of a color]

 Tamamushi-iro refers to a dark, bluish green reminiscent of the wings of the jewel beetle (tamamushi).
-As its name suggests, the color derives from this insect, and it is considered equivalent to the colors known as Natsumushi-iro (夏虫色) and Mushi-ao (虫襖 / 虫青).
+As its name suggests, this color is derived from the appearance of the jewel beetle, and it is said to be identical to colors known as Mushiao and Natsumushi-iro.

-Originally, tamamushi-iro was a woven color rather than a dyed one.
-By weaving blue warp threads (blue in the historical sense, corresponding to what is now called green) with purple weft threads, the fabric changes its appearance depending on the viewing angle and the way light falls upon it, producing an iridescent effect similar to the wings of the jewel beetle.
-This quality—where the color cannot be fixed as a single hue—is a defining characteristic of tamamushi-iro.
+Originally, Tamamushi-iro was a color name used for woven fabrics.
+By weaving blue warp threads (a hue corresponding to what we would now call green) with purple weft threads, the resulting cloth changed its appearance depending on the angle of view and the way light struck it, producing a distinctive effect similar to the iridescent wings of the jewel beetle.

-Woven color: A color effect created through the combination of differently colored warp and weft threads.
+Woven color refers to hues created through the combination of warp and weft thread colors.

 The Jewel Beetle (Tamamushi)